Running a business is tough and managing inventory makes it even tougher.

 And even if you use QuickBooks for accounting, you don’t have to transfer your accounts into Zoho Books.
 You can easily sync QB with Zoho Inventory.

 Zoho offers a 24/5 email and phone support.
 Additionally, there are webinars every week.
 Although there isn’t a live chat option, the emails I sent got their answers within a couple of hours.

 Each response was adequate, well-explained, and supported by screenshots and step-by-step solutions.
-Overall, one of the best support teams on this list.
-So is the overall opinion of other Zoho Inventory users.
+In a nutshell, Zoho’s inventory tracking software offers one of the best support teams on this list. Тhe overall opinion of other customers is similar, judging by their reviews.